90+ AI Design Patterns to Avoid: The Definitive List

 S01: Components Directory with Index Files

-/components/ui/Button/index.tsx pattern with every component in its own directory.
+/components/ui/Button/index.tsx — every component in its own directory.

-Instead: This is a valid pattern, but AI over-applies it.
-Small components can be colocated in a single file.
+Instead: A valid pattern that AI over-applies.
+Small components can be colocated in one file.
 Not everything needs a directory.

 S02: Utility Class Soup

-Elements with 15+ Tailwind classes in a single className.
+Elements with 15+ Tailwind classes in one className.
 No extraction, no composition.

 S03: div Soup Without Semantic HTML

-Everything is a Instead: Use semantic HTML.
-AI adds Instead: Mark decorative elements with Passing the same styling props to every sibling component in a list.
-Same size, same variant, same color.
-Instead: Vary component props based on content.
-The first item could be "large", secondary items "small".
-Not everything needs to be uniform.
-Pages composed of flat component trees: Header, Hero, Features, Testimonials, Pricing, CTA, Footer.
+Everything is a Instead: Semantic HTML.
+AI adds Instead: Mark decorative elements The same styling props on every sibling in a list — same size, variant, color.
+Instead: Vary props by content.
+The first item could be "large", the rest "small".
+Uniformity is not a requirement.
+Pages built as flat trees: Header, Hero, Features, Testimonials, Pricing, CTA, Footer.
 No nesting, no composition.
-Instead: Create intermediate composition components that combine multiple sections with shared context or styling.
-Components with 10+ visual props (size, variant, color, rounded, shadow, etc.) creating a configuration explosion.
-Instead: Limit component variants.
+Instead: Build intermediate composition components that combine sections under shared context or styling.
+Components with 10+ visual props (size, variant, color, rounded, shadow…) — a configuration explosion.
+Instead: Limit variants.
 A button needs size and variant.
-Most other visual properties should come from the design system, not props.
-Instead: Write out static content explicitly when there are fewer than 5 items.
+Most other visual properties belong in the design system, not props.
+Instead: Write static content as explicit JSX when there are fewer than five items.
 Mapping is for dynamic data, not three features.
-Every file uses Instead: Prefer named exports.
-They are easier to refactor, search, and tree-shake.
-Using a Instead: Only use cn() when you have conditional or merged classes.
-Static classNames should be plain strings.
-Every spacing value is a multiple of 4: 4, 8, 12, 16, 20, 24, 32, 48, 64.
-No odd values, no non-standard increments.
-Instead: Use a base grid of 5px or 6px.
-Or use a modular scale (1.35 ratio) that produces irregular but harmonious values.
+Every file uses Instead: Prefer named exports — easier to refactor, search, and tree-shake.
+A Instead: Use Every spacing value a multiple of 4: 4, 8, 12, 16, 20, 24, 32, 48, 64.
+No odd values.
+Instead: A 5px or 6px base grid, or a modular scale (1.333 ratio) that yields irregular but harmonious values.
 The 4px grid is the AI default because it is the Tailwind default.
-Instead: Vary gap values by context.
-Use gap-3 for tight UI, gap-8 for loose content, gap-16 for section spacing within a grid.
-Padding of 24px on every card, every container, every boxed element.
-Instead: Vary padding by content type.
-Text-heavy cards might use p-8 or p-10.
-Icon cards might use p-4.
-Asymmetric padding (pt-8 pb-6 px-7) adds character.
-A margin-top of 16px between every consecutive element inside a component.
-Heading, mt-4, paragraph, mt-4, button.
-Instead: Vary vertical spacing by element relationship.
-More space after headings (mt-6), less between related paragraphs (mt-2), most before CTAs (mt-10).
-Vertical padding of 96px on every full-width section.
-No variation between sections.
-Instead: Vary section padding.
-Use pt-32 pb-20 on the hero, py-16 on a dense info section, py-40 on a spacious CTA section.
-AI never uses negative margins, negative padding via calc(), or overlapping elements.
-Every element is contained within its parent.
-Instead: Occasional negative margin (-mt-8 to overlap a header with its following section, for instance) creates visual connection.
-Instead: Vary horizontal padding.
-Use px-4 on mobile, px-8 on tablet, px-0 on full-bleed desktop sections.
-AI never adjusts spacing for optical alignment.
-A heading with descenders (g, y, p) needs different bottom margin than one without.
-AI treats all text boxes identically.
-Instead: Make micro-adjustments.
-If a heading ends in a round letter (O, C), reduce bottom margin by 1-2px.
-This is invisible consciously but registers as "polished" subconsciously.
-These are positive patterns that signal human craftsmanship.
-Their presence lowers your AI score and increases perceived quality.
+Instead: Vary by context.
+24px padding on every card, container, and box.
+Instead: Vary by content.
+Text-heavy cards 16px margin-top between every consecutive element: heading, Instead: Vary by relationship.
+More after headings ( 96px vertical padding on every full-width section.
+Instead: AI never uses negative margins, Instead: An occasional negative margin — Instead: Vary it.
+AI never adjusts for optical alignment.
+A heading ending in descenders (g, y, p) wants a different bottom margin than one without.
+AI treats every text box identically.
+Instead: Micro-adjust.
+If a heading ends in a round letter (O, C), trim bottom margin 1-2px.
+Invisible consciously, registers as "polished" subconsciously.
+Positive patterns that signal human craftsmanship.
+Their presence lowers your AI score and raises perceived quality.
 Sailop checks for these and rewards projects that include them.
 Style the AI never does this.
-It takes 3 lines of CSS and immediately signals intentional design.
-Override browser default focus rings with your own design: Wrap animations in a motion preference query: Style the scrollbar to match your design system: Add basic print styles that hide navigation, adjust colors, and optimize layout: Not just inverted colors -- a separately designed dark palette with reduced chroma and adjusted contrast: This moves quotation marks and other punctuation outside the text block for optical alignment.
+Three lines of CSS, and it immediately reads as intentional.
+Override the browser default focus ring with your own: Wrap animation in a motion-preference query: Match the scrollbar to your system: Hide navigation, fix colors, optimize layout for paper: Not inverted colors — a separately designed dark palette with reduced chroma and adjusted contrast: Moves quotation marks and other punctuation outside the text block for optical alignment.
 Extremely rare in AI output.
-Tabular (fixed-width) numbers align properly in columns.
-AI uses proportional figures everywhere.
-Prevents awkward single-word last lines in headings.
-A small detail that makes a large visual difference.
-Using the native View Transitions API for page transitions signals awareness of modern platform APIs.
-Using container queries instead of only media queries shows component-level design thinking.
-Custom underline properties (offset, thickness, color) signal typographic attention that AI never demonstrates.
-This list is a living reference.
-As AI models evolve, new patterns emerge and old ones fade.
-But the core principle remains: AI converges on defaults, and defaults are detectable.
-To use this list effectively: Every pattern you fix moves your site further from the AI default and closer to looking like it was designed by someone who cares.
-For step-by-step guidance on applying these fixes, see our complete guide to anti-AI design or the practical Grade F to Grade A case study.
-And in a web increasingly filled with generated content, that distinction matters more every month.
-Bookmark this page.
-Come back to it during code reviews.
+Fixed-width numerals align in columns.
+AI uses proportional figures everywhere, so prices in a pricing table jitter by a pixel or two between rows.
+Prevents an awkward single-word last line in a heading.
+Small detail, large visual payoff.
+Using the native View Transitions API for page transitions signals awareness of the modern platform.
+Reaching for container queries instead of media queries shows component-level design thinking.
+Custom underline offset, thickness, and color signal the kind of typographic attention AI never shows.
+Patterns are easier to internalize side by side.
+Here is the AI-default feature card — C01, CP01, A02, SP03, T06, and S02 all in one block: Same content, the human version — semantic element, no hover scale, weighted heading, palette colors, optical padding: No A living reference.
+As models evolve, new patterns surface and old ones fade — but the core holds: AI converges on defaults, and defaults are detectable.
+To use it: Every pattern you fix moves the site further from the AI default and closer to looking like someone cared.
+For step-by-step application, see the complete guide to anti-AI design or the Grade F to Grade A case study.
+Bookmark it.
+Open it during code review.
 Share it with your team.
-The patterns are not going away -- but your awareness of them is the first step to building something that stands out.
-Start scanning your projects today at sailop.com.
+The patterns are not going away — but naming them is the first move toward building something that does not.
+Start scanning at sailop.com.
 Scan your frontend for AI patterns.
 Generate a unique design system.
-Ship code that looks intentional., , , , , , or other semantic elements. for page sections, for feature lists, for testimonials, for images with captions.S04: aria-label on Decorative Elements
+Stop shipping the same blue gradient as everyone else., , , , , . for sections, for feature lists, for testimonials, for captioned images.S04: aria-label on Decorative Elements

-aria-label to decorative elements like icons and dividers that should be aria-hidden="true" instead.aria-hidden="true".
+aria-label to decorative icons and dividers that should carry aria-hidden="true" instead.aria-hidden="true".
 Reserve aria-label for interactive elements without visible text.S05: Identical Props on Sibling Components

 S06: Single-Level Component Hierarchy